Aug 11, 2014

 Belita and Foster have a cozy chemistry, with just enough electricity to give their scenes together a pleasant tension.
 Saxon may have his qualms, but he's hooked on Laura and he can't help caring for her, even as he fears her.

-Foster is a compelling romantic, not as rough around the edges as your typical screen detective.
-You get the feeling he's really good to his mother.
+Foster is a compelling romantic.
+He's not as rough around the edges as your typical screen detective.
+You get the feeling he's good to his mother.
 He pushes Belita away with the things he says and draws her near with eyes that grieve for what they had together.

 With her long, swoopy hair and fairy princess features, the skating star looks a lot like fellow noir beauty Veronica Lake, but her glamour is more understated.
 There's a fragile melancholy about her.